 How to care for orchids after flowering

 Orchid care after flowering is different within different types of orchids.
-For instance Phalaenopsis hybrids don’t need special care after flowering at all, just continue to water it, give an orchid light, fertilizers and warm, and eventually it will rebloom again – some hybrids are actually ever blooming.
-Sympodial orchids bloom from new pseudobulbs, so to rebloom them you have to make orchid form mature pseudobulbs.
+For instance Phalaenopsis hybrids don’t need special care after flowering at all, just continue to water it, give an orchid light, fertilizers and warm, and eventually, it will rebloom again – some hybrids are actually ever blooming.
+Sympodial orchids bloom from new pseudobulbs, so to rebloom them you have to make orchid from mature pseudobulbs.
 Usually, care differs for different species, but it is a good idea to reduce watering a little and wait until new growth is visible.
 Some orchids (such as Catasetum) have a very strict dormancy after blooming, and watering must not be applied at this period.
 When a new growth is visible, you have to increase watering and start using fertilizers with high nitrogen content.
-When new bulb is clearly visible, it is a good idea to switch to balanced fertilizer, because at this stage nitrogen inhibits bud formation and could even break a plant’s live cycle and kill it.
+When a new bulb is clearly visible, it is a good idea to switch to balanced fertilizer, because at this stage nitrogen inhibits bud formation and could even break a plant’s live cycle and kill it.
 When pseudobulb became juicy, potassium and phosphorus fertilizers should be applied to stimulate buds formation.
-Some orchids need cool or intermediate dormancy to stimulate flowers formation, for instance some Dendrobiums won’t flower at all if they aren’t provided with such conditions, and their flowers instead would be keikis if temperatures are too high.
+Some orchids need cool or intermediate dormancy to stimulate flowers formation, for instance, some Dendrobiums won’t flower at all if they aren’t provided with such conditions, and their flowers instead would be keikis if temperatures are too high.

-So, orchids are very divers and beautiful plants.
+So, orchids are very diverse and beautiful plants.
 For proper orchid care, firs of all, you should know what specific type of orchid you’re growing, because orchids may tremendously differ in growing requirements.
 It is important to remember that most of the orchids in stores are artificial hybrids which are more adaptive to growing in home conditions than the majority of wild species.
 People enjoy orchid flowers, and looking after orchid plants itself may be an enjoyable action if you don’t mind a little gardening and love these marvelous creatures.